 Murphy earned a computer engineering degree from the University of Illinois and has enjoyed a long career in the business application, development and project management side of information technology.

 For much of her career, she said she could keep up with technological advances.

 “But the technology has moved so beyond what it was when I graduated, I just felt like I needed to know more about what people are doing today,” she said.

-Murphy worked with advisors at Mizzou Online to transfer the credits she had already earned so that she could focus solely on the courses she wants to take.
+Murphy worked with advisers at Mizzou Online to transfer the credits she had already earned so that she could focus solely on the courses she wants to take.
 She’s taking one course per semester, which allows her to continue to work as a part-time project manager.

 The skills she’s learned in her first class, digital media design, are new to her, though she admits the tools would have come in handy over the course of her career.
-That’s one benefit of returning to college as an adult, she said: she understands how the coursework relates to real-world scenarios.
+That’s one benefit of returning to college as an adult, she said: she understands how the course work relates to real-world scenarios.

 “I know how the subject applies back to the industry,” Murphy said.
 “And I’ve learned tons.
 It’s fun and interesting to learn new technology.”

 In addition to learning contemporary best practices, Murphy says she’s also learned more about herself.